 Despite it being a service-based business, there are still many wellness centers that neglect customer service.
 They have untrained staff members who deliver sub-par customer service and leave customers feeling frustrated.

-Remember this: Every single action reflects your establishment and what it stands for.
+Every single action reflects your establishment and what it stands for.
 Make sure it’s a good one.

 Your customer’s journey starts from the very moment that they come to know about your outlet.